arcanistzed/pdf-sheet/README.md

 Just click on the button in the header of a character sheet and then it will open the configuration window.
 Once you upload a PDF, you'll see a list of each of the PDF's fields alongside an input.
-You can either fill in the fields manually with what is on your character sheet or you can use a "map" (described later) to fill them in automatically with the values from your character sheet.
+You can either fill in the fields manually with what is on your character sheet or you can use a "mapping" (described later) to fill them in automatically with the values from your character sheet.

 ### Get a PDF